josephjojoe/chai-mlx/README.md

   different implementations) plus per-step diffusion RNG differences between `mx.random.normal` and `torch.randn`.
 Neither is a structural bug.

-Validated so far: monomers up to ~76 residues (1L2Y, 1VII, 1CRN, 1UBQ).
-Multimer and ligand targets are untested.
+Numerically validated so far: monomers up to 76 residues (1L2Y, 1VII, 1CRN, 1UBQ).
+The expanded validation slate (multimer, ligand, >200 residue, nucleic acid, ESM, constraints) is wired up end-to-end through the harnesses but the Modal sweep that populates numbers has not yet run.
+See the [Validation coverage](#validation-coverage) section below for the full target matrix and how to reproduce each axis.

 ## Install